 How does Improving Posture Relieve Back Pains?

 Although the ill effects of sitting with a bad posture are not always felt immediately, the stress it causes to your spine makes an impact on your spine anatomically.
 Nerves and blood vessels are constricted by the bad positioning of the body which in turn provokes back pain.
 At the same time, the impact on muscles, joints, and discs also significantly contributes to back pain.

 Here are some of the ways you can improve your posture and ease back pain:

 As you grow older, your ability to maintain your balance progressively diminishes.
 That’s why you need to spare some time to work on your balance in order to keep your core muscles constantly engaged.
 This strengthens your brain-body connection.
 You can also perform exercises that help with improving your balance and keep increasing the frequency and amount of the exercises.

 Practice Proper Sitting

 Sitting is the posture we find ourselves in most of the time.
 When you sit for long hours, your core, which includes those muscles around your stomach and lower back areas, becomes fatigued and you begin to slump.
-The net result of this is exhaustion of your other structures.
+The net result of this is an exhaustion of your other structures.
 To avoid this, try to position your hips and knees at an angle of 90 degrees.
-Also choose seats that support your lower back.
+Also, choose seats that support your lower back.

 Your posture is also important when you are walking running or exercising.
 When you walk, always ensure that your head stays balanced right above your spine.
 Drooping your shoulders is the other thing you should avoid.